nietras/CNTK/BUILD-Windows.md

 * Then paste: `Install-Package "vcpkg.C.ProgramFiles.MicrosoftVisualStudio.2022.Preview.VC.vcpkg" -Source "C:\git\oss\CNTK"`
 * Did not appear to work as thought, so instead hacked changes to `CNTK.Cpp.props` to point to new protobuf.
 * Then used `generate-proto-code.ps1` to generate cpp code for proto files given protobuf library updated.
 * Fix miscelleneous errors by hacking source code.
 * Add Save overload that takes ModelFormat to FunctionShim (hopefully we no longer need python part for this then).
 * Finally, the project appears to build, albeit with version 2.8.2.
+* Due to vcpkg defaulting to linking to dynamic library, this means CNTK dlls have dependency on libprotobuf.dll, to fix this have to change vcpkg properties for CNTKv2LibraryDll to `Use Static Libraries=Yes` and `Use Dynamic CRT=Yes`.
+* Trying to run tests in a library and this fails, figure need to update NVidia dlls incl. `nvml.dll` and new dependency to `zlibwapi.dll` from `C:\Program Files\Microsoft Office\root\Office16\ODBC Drivers\Salesforce\lib`.
+* Still fails... some kind of issue with `nvmlDeviceGetComputeRunningProcesses_v3` definition in `nvml.dll`, this is from latest 535 driver version, so not sure what is wrong.
+* Appears some issue with still referring to CUDA 11.4 due to environment variable,
+* and some issues in `BestGpu.cpp` that hopefully resolved now.